 The cost of college is definitely a hot button issue, but the value is evident.
-The Federal Reserve released new research this year that shows the rate of return on investments made for college is high enough to make the decision to go “a wise one for most students.”
 According to “How America Pays for College,” more than 8 in 10 families believe having a college degree will help their student get a higher paying job, and 7 in 10 students and parents say the price of college is either a bargain, worth every penny, or appropriately priced.

 Regardless of your take on the cost of college, if you’re headed there, you’ll need to know how to pay for it.
 More than half of American families borrow, and of those, 6 in 10 say it was always a part of their plan.

 If you’re planning to borrow for college, knowing which options are available to you is a good place to start.

 Requirements necessary for applying for Graduate PLUS Loans